ICOS-Carbon-Portal/jupyter/README.md

 <br>

 ## Licence
-This work is licensed under a Creative Commons Attribution 4.0 International License (CC BY 4.0).
+This work is licensed under a Creative Commons Attribution 4.0 International License (CC BY 4.0). <br>
 © ICOS ERIC 2020